Pirates send 3B Ke'Bryan Hayes to Reds for reliever Taylor Rogers, a prospect and cash

 The swap gives the Reds an elite defender at the hot corner with a manageable contract.
-The 28-year-old Hayes, a Gold Glove winner in 2023, has four-plus years left on the extension he signed with Pittsburgh in 2022.
-He will make $7 million in 2026 and 2027 and $8 million in 2028 and 2029, with a club option for $12 million in 2030.
+Hayes will make $7 million in 2026 and 2027 and $8 million in 2028 and 2029, with a club option of $12 million for 2030.

+“He might be the best defender in baseball.
+If not, he’s right there,” Cincinnati manager Terry Francona said shortly after the deal was finalized.
+"We’re trying to find ways to get better.
+We care so much about trying to play clean baseball, and this will be a huge step in that direction.”

+The Reds have used six different players at third this season.
+Noelvi Marte, who has been the primary third baseman of late, will move to the outfield.

 Isiah Kiner-Falefa, Pittsburgh’s everyday shortstop this season, moved over to third for the Pirates’ series finale against San Francisco on Thursday.